Tracing nitrogen enrichment across cosmic time with JWST: Results

 This parametrization was introduced by \cite{hayden-pawson_NO_2022} to describe the log(N/O) versus $12+\log(\mathrm{O/H})$ relation.
 It provides a smooth transition from the N/O plateau at low metallicity (assumed to trace primary nitrogen enrichment) to a power law behaviour for $ \mathrm{O/H} > \mathrm{O/H}_0$ (corresponding to the regime where secondary nitrogen enrichment dominates).
 The power law component has slope $\gamma$, and the sharpness of the transition between the two regimes is regulated by the parameter $\beta$.
 The best-fit values of the fit parameters are presented in Tab. \ref{table:fit}.

 Figure~\ref{fig:NO_metallicity_bestfit} demonstrates a systematic nitrogen enhancement of the high-$z$ galaxy population relative to the local relation, particularly at lower metallicities.
 This is highlighted by the median N/O points as measured in the two different O/H regimes, since both lie above the local fit.
-The inset panel in the upper left corner shows the distribution of residuals relative to the local best-fit relation and further demonstrates that the high-$z$ sample (teal histogram) is shifted toward positive values compared to the local sample, in grey.